-The first change Twitter is planning to make involves the @mention and .@mention features.
+The first change Twitter is planning to make involves the @mention and [email protected] features.
 Though it won’t say just what it plans to change, it does consider it a confusing feature for new users, so change is coming.

 Second, Periscope.
 Twitter is clearly planning to lean heavily on Periscope moving forward, and points to its recent technology that embeds Periscope streams in tweets as beneficial.
 The company also says it believes “live streaming video is a strong complement to the live nature of Twitter, and it helps instantly explain the value of our service.”

 Twitter is also planning to concentrate on users that push its product forward.
 The company will highlight users who bring an audience to Twitter, like celebrities.
 Twitter says it will give those users “better tools” to help them connect with their audience.